sotigr/3d-slicer-api/README.md

-## Slic3r Api
+## 3D slicer Api
-This is a simple slic3r, prusa-slicer and derivatives that slices 3d objects and returns the gcode, print time, weight and other useful information.
+This is a simple api that slices 3d files using prusa-slicer, fff and sla modes are supported.